top of page

 When was the last time you took a really deep breath?

 Shallow, fast, unconscious breathing keeps your system in a low-grade stress response.
+Conversely, deep, slower, fuller breathing signals to your nervous system that it is safe to settle.

-This is not spiritual language.
-This is basic physiology.
+This isn’t spiritual language.
+It’s basic physiology.

 Most men I meet are braced.